 What is nm in a Processor?

 nm stands for Nanometer. nm is a unit of measurement for length in a metrics system just like meters, centimeters,s, etc. It is used to express dimensions on the atomic scale.
-In technical terms, it is referred to as "process node" and "technology node".
+In technical terms, it is referred to as a "process node" and "technology node".
 You will be clear with the following metrics comparison if you cannot compare or obtain the value.

 1nm = 0.00000001 cm = one billionth of a meter.

 Therefore, 1nm is very very small which we cannot measure in daily life.
-It is used in the company which uses nanometer technology for measuring smaller items like measuring the distance between adjacent transistors in processor design, size of the transistors used in our phones, laptops, tablets, etc.
+It is used in the company which uses nanometer technology for measuring smaller items like measuring the distance between adjacent transistors in processor design, and the size of the transistors used in our phones, laptops, tablets, etc.

-Many chipset manufacturing companies like TSMC, Samsung, Intel, etc. use nanometer as units in manufacturing processes.
+Many chipset manufacturing companies like TSMC, Samsung, Intel, etc. use nanometers as units in manufacturing processes.
 It tells how packed transistors are present inside the processor.

 The number of transistors used in electronic devices differs according to their use.

 Why Small nm in Processor is Better?

 CPUs are made up of billions of transistors and are housed in a single chip.
 The smaller the distance between transistors in the processor (in nm), the more transistors can fit in a given space.
 As a result, the distance traveled by electrons to perform useful work is reduced.
-This ultimately results in faster computing power, less energy consumption and heat dissipation, less thermal output around the board, and smaller die size, which ultimately reduces costs and increases transistor density of the same size, resulting in more cores per chip.
+This ultimately results in faster computing power, less energy consumption and heat dissipation, less thermal output around the board, and a smaller die size, which ultimately reduces costs and increases transistor density of the same size, resulting in more cores per chip.
 Intel currently employs 10nm or 14nm technology, while TSMC employs 7nm technology.
 These are the processor's lithography.

-Normally speaking, TSMC 7nm processor has more compact no. of the transistor in a given space, so, they dissipate less heat, consume less power, faster computing power than TSMC 14nm processor.
-This is only just one factor for determining better phones and laptops.
+Normally speaking, TSMC 7nm processor has a more compact no. of the transistor in a given space, so, they dissipate less heat, consume less power, faster computing power than TSMC 14nm processor.
+This is only just one factor in determining better phones and laptops.
 There are also other factors like the amount of RAM, graphics unit, HDD, etc.